bkeepers/dotenv/README.md

 Dotenv.load
 ```

 By default, `load` will look for a file called `.env` in the current working directory.
 Pass in multiple files and they will be loaded in order.
 The first value set for a variable will win.
+Existing environment variables will not be overwritten unless you set `overwrite: true`.

 ```ruby
 require 'dotenv'